novix-sa/Pyplan/docs/Pyplan Library.md

 You can see in the console output, that the sum of “node1_” and “node2_” is only computed for the intersection of Index domain "MyTime" of the corresponding variables.

 Second, as we will later see, when creating apps,  **controls for interacting with those apps** will be created using indexes.

+## Explicar la forma de trabajo de Pyplan con indices
+## Dynamic
+## Listado de funciones

+Pyplan Library group a set of functions that helps operate with the concept of Index as defined in Pyplan.

 ![](http://img.pyplan.org/pyplan_library_list_of_functions.png)